McDonald's workers descend on headquarters ahead of annual meeting

-May 21 (Reuters) - Fast-food workers from three dozen U.S. cities on Wednesday will protest at the headquarters of McDonald’s Corp, calling for a significant wage hike, as company shareholders also prepare to weigh in on the pay of the fast-food giant’s top executives.
+(Reuters) - Fast-food workers from three dozen U.S. cities on Wednesday will protest at the headquarters of McDonald’s Corp (MCD.N), calling for a significant wage hike, as company shareholders also prepare to weigh in on the pay of the fast-food giant’s top executives.

 The latest, and possibly largest, protest against the global chain comes a day ahead of a shareholders vote on executive pay at McDonald‘s, where Chief Executive Don Thompson took home total compensation of $9.5 million in 2013.